 By checking your credit report on a regular basis, you can spot errors and signs of identity theft.

 You can request a copy of your credit report directly from the two main credit reporting agencies in Canada, Equifax and TransUnion.
-You’re entitled to one free copy of your credit report from each credit reporting agency once a year.
+You can access your free credit report from each of the reporting agencies online, by mail, over the phone, or in person.

 You can also view your TransUnion credit report for free any time at Credit Karma.